-7.1 Multimedia Terminal Adapter (MTA)
+6.1 Multimedia Terminal Adapter (MTA)

-An MTA is a IPCablecom client device that contains a subscriber-side interface to the subscriber's CPE (e.g., telephone) and a network-side signaling interface to call control elements in the network.
+An MTA is an IPCablecom client device that contains a subscriber-side interface to the subscriber's CPE (e.g., telephone) and a network-side signaling interface to call control elements in the network.
 An MTA provides codecs and all signaling and encapsulation functions required for media transport and call signaling.

 MTAs reside at the customer site and are connected to other IPCablecom network elements via the HFC access network (DOCSIS).
-IPCablecom 1.5 MTAs are required to support the Network-based Call Signaling (NCS) protocol.
+IPCablecom 1.0 MTAs are required to support the Network-based Call Signaling (NCS) protocol.

-A IPCablecom 1.5 MTA is a hardware device that incorporates a DOCSIS cable modem; since it contains an embedded cable modem, a IPCablecom 1.5 MTA is sometimes called an "embedded MTA", or "E-MTA".
+An IPCablecom 1.0 MTA is a hardware device that incorporates a DOCSIS cable modem; since it contains an embedded cable modem, an IPCablecom 1.0 MTA is sometimes called an "embedded MTA", or "E-MTA".
 Figure 4 shows a representative functional diagram of an E-MTA.

-7.1.1 MTA Functional Requirements
+6.1.1 MTA Functional Requirements